DUNE-DAQ/daq-kube/docs/README.md

 Inside the cluster, port `1080` is available for use as a SOCKS5 proxy.

-If the node-ports were deployed, there is a node-port set for `python-tiny-proxy` that should grant access to the cluster.
+If the node-ports were deployed, there is a node-port set for `microsocks` that should grant access to the cluster.
 If you delegate DNS to the SOCKS5 proxy, you can use this proxy server to test and recieve any in-cluster resources.

 ## HOW TO